xavierchia/xavierchia.github.io/_posts/2023-06-07-agency-games.md

 So a lot of these agency influencers decided that selling courses on how to build an agency is actually a lot easier than trying to get to the next level themselves.

 As a result, all they can teach is how to get to $30k/month.
 But they have no idea how to get to $300k/month and beyond.
+They know nothing about the actual hard parts of building an agency since they opted out when things got serious.